MarkWattsBoomi/ModalDialog/README.md

 Based on a single boolean Flow Value or Tag, this will pop up a draggable modal dialog based on a page container.

 !!!
-This component hijacks the Chart type container.
+This component hijacks the Flip type container.

 The dialog's content is the content of the page container.